MicrosoftDocs/labs/labs/velocity2018/quickstart1/readme.md

 ## Exercise 3: Commit the code changes and execute CI/CD

-The Azure DevOps project created a Git repository in your VSTS account.
+The Azure DevOps project created a **Git** repository in your VSTS account.
 Follow the steps below to view the repository and make code changes to your application.

 1. Click on **Code** tab to view the created Git repository by Azure DevOps project.

      ![codetab](images/codetab.png)

-1. To view the repository clone URL, select **Clone** from the top right of the browser.
-You can clone your Git repository in your favorite IDE.
+1. You can clone your Git repository in your favorite IDE.
 In this lab, you can use the web browser to make and commit code changes directly to the master branch.

      ![cloneurl](images/cloneurl.png)